WONDERING WHY YOU SHOULD TOUR UGANDA IN 2021/2022, OR WHY YOU SHOULD VISIT UGANDA FOR SAFARI TOURS?

-New year’s always start with new resolutions and for the passionate travelers, something new should always be in the travel bucket list, so here is why you should tour Uganda in 2019 either for the first time or for a new reason.
+Wondering why you should tour Uganda in 2021/2022, or why you should visit Uganda for safari tours?
+New year’s always start with new resolutions and for passionate travelers, Uganda should always be on your travel bucket list.
+Here is why you should tour Uganda in 2021/2022 either for the first time or for a new reason.

 Known as the pearl of Africa and so for the beauty appreciated beyond borders, Uganda is blessed with diversity.
-The country is blessed with unique natural art ranging from the soaring mountains through the terraced hill tops to the pristine wilderness plains.
-Straddling the equator line within East Africa, here a tourist has a two-hemisphere safari experience within a single tour destination.
+The country is blessed with unique natural art ranging from the soaring mountains through the terraced hilltops to the pristine wilderness plains.
+Straddling the equator line within East Africa, where a tourist has a two-hemisphere safari experience within a single tourist destination.

 In the world, mountain gorillas are only found in three African countries and Uganda takes pride in having two national parks with the sought-after mountain gorillas.
 Bwindi impenetrable national park and Mgahinga gorilla national park are home to more than half of the world’s remaining mountain gorillas.
 If it’s a safari in Africa, it should be a Uganda gorilla trekking safari for a memorable experience beyond just seeing the gorilla.

 The most powerful waterfall on the face of the earth is in Uganda’s Murchison Falls national park.
 The waterfall is created by the world’s longest river-Nile the river.
 This is the most creative art that will leave you feeling the worth of your tour in Uganda.
 The waters squeeze through an 8m gorge cascading 45 meters over the rift valley wall.